 - Your chosen retailer confirms that they will supply electricity to you.
 Your installation can only become active once an electricity retailer has approved your request.

-- PowerNet’s contractor will complete required work following confirmation by your electricity retailer.
+- PowerNet will complete the required work following confirmation by your electricity retailer.

 - The power connection is livened when the metering is installed, all PowerNet’s network requirements have been complied with, and when the service main and the electrical compliance certificate has been completed.